LiveRamp/terraorg/README.md

 ---

+## ⚠️This repository is no longer updated

-*⚠️ This project was developed at LiveRamp, but is no longer the canonical home of future progress on this project.
-To download the latest version, report an issue or submit a pull request, please visit [joshk0/terraorg].*
+**This project was developed at LiveRamp, but is no longer the canonical home of future progress on this project.
+To download the latest version, report an issue or submit a pull request, please visit [joshk0/terraorg].**

-*Any perspectives or direction on the canonical repository are endorsed solely by its author and not by LiveRamp.*
+**Any perspectives or direction on the canonical repository are endorsed solely by its author and not by LiveRamp.**

 [joshk0/terraorg]: https://github.com/joshk0/terraorg